lmouline/DAS-MM/example/model/SmartGrid/README.md

 We will first describe the example, then the different steps that engineers will have to do to use our approach.
 As this approach is a Model-Driven Engineering (MDE), using our approach mainly means instantiating the proposed meta-model.
 **Disclaimer:** We have not developed any specific language to instantiate easily our meta-model.
 To do so, an engineer will have to use our Java or javascript API.
 To show how to instantiate our meta-model, we describe both an object model and a Java code.
-The complete object model can be seen here (**TODO**) and the Java code [here](src/main/java).
+The complete object model can be seen here (https://lmouline.github.io/LDAS/) and the Java code [here](src/main/java).

 ## Description of the example